sfc-gh-boconnor/scotland_hol/README.md

 ![Alt text](image-22.png)

-NB - a use Snowflake to do any geocoding /transforms before you load into tableau - keep this at the source.
+NB - Use Snowflake to do any geocoding /transforms before you load into tableau - keep this at the source.
+You can utilise Functions if you need this to be dynamic.

 #### Data Source 2 Exercise